 Dryden cleverly disguises his treatise with an enjoyable look into hockey history, how the game started, and how it has evolved.
 Within is also Montador’s story: how he played, how he trained, and most importantly, how he loved the game.
 Yet, similar to the fighters and goons of the game, Dryden does not pull any punches as he throws down his gloves to present his call to arms: no hits to the head.
 No excuses.

 Dryden writes like a hockey player.
 His sentences are short and clipped, he often repeats highlights he finds important to ensure the reader takes notice.
 He is also passionate, writing from the heart, even when he is talking about the mind.
-To do so, he presents interviews not only from scientists and doctors who share his philosophy of changing – and only slightly at that – the game of hockey to preserve the quality of life for the player, but also talks to players.
-Former Bruin Marc Savard, Flyers captain Keith Primeau, and someone named Sidney Crosby all share their stories and fears and recovery from post-concussion syndrome, how it has changed their play, and their lives.
+To do so, he presents interviews from scientists and doctors who share his philosophy of changing – and only slightly at that! – the game of hockey to preserve the quality of life for the player.
+He also talks to the players to get ice-level insight.
+Former Bruin Marc Savard, Flyers captain Keith Primeau, and someone named Sidney Crosby, all share their stories and fears and recovery from post-concussion syndrome, how it has changed their play, and altered their lives.

 Game Change is written for the casual fan, but the diehard will enjoy the deep cuts.
 More importantly, and even more important than hockey, the respect for life offered within is shown as a universal constant.
 That players, with their athleticism, their passion, their talent, are much more than just a product.
 Theirs is a life that should be cherished and celebrated.

 Dryden believes that is a constant on which everyone can agree.
 Unless, of course, you are NHL commissioner Gary Bettman.